animator/learn-python/contrib/advanced-python/eval_function.md

 # Understanding the `eval` Function in Python
 ## Introduction

 The `eval` function in Python allows you to execute a string-based Python expression dynamically.
+This can be useful in various scenarios where you need to evaluate expressions that are not known until runtime.

 ## Syntax
 ```python